 Constant temperatures and low humidity are key for wine cellars and the like, and this makes a more than adequate device to monitor those situations.

-The compact white box that houses the $79.99 (For the latest prices and discounts, check here) Elgato Eve can be placed anywhere in the home, but ideally should go where you spend most of your time.
+The compact white box (For the latest prices and discounts, check here) Elgato Eve can be placed anywhere in the home, but ideally should go where you spend most of your time.

 The Elgato Eve box contains a metal oxide semiconductor-based gas sensor that can measure carbon dioxide (CO2) and volatile organic compounds.